txrx0101/devopsdao-docs/devopsdao-token-economics.md

 In every of these transactions, devopsdao collects a 2.5% service.

+# When are service fees due?

+* when a user adds a task to the marketplace, the 2.5% service fee is added to the smart contract.
+* when a user requests for an audit, the 2.5% service fee is added to the smart contract.
+* when a user books any of the professional services, the 2.5% service fee is added to the smart contract.

+At the end when the task is setlled the payment is made and the service fee is withdrawn.

 # What happens with the service fee?

 50% of the service fee is added to the treasury; the treasury uses this to secure the continuity of the dao and spents the money for grants to support open source projects, invests to enhance features and services of devopsdao.
 Business development is also one of the tasks of the Boardroom who controls the treasury.